mmkal/handy-redis/commands/lpos.md

 The command returns the index of matching elements inside a Redis list.
 By default, when no options are given, it will scan the list from head to tail, looking for the first match of "element".
 If the element is found, its index (the zero-based position in the list) is returned.
-Otherwise, if no match is found, NULL is returned.
+Otherwise, if no match is found, `nil` is returned.

 ```
 > RPUSH mylist a b c 1 2 3 c c